MolecularCartography/Optimus/README.md

 ## Known issues

+Some errors can appear in the application log that interrupt workflow execution.
+A node caused the error will be highlighted with an exclamation mark below it.
+It can happen from time to time depending on the environment at your workstation.
+Below, you can find a few known errors and workarounds for them.
-* Sometimes, an error message about `ConcurrentModificationException` appears in the KNIME Console and execution stops.
-This is caused by an internal KNIME error that occurs upon simultaneous access to a single file by several computational nodes.
+* An error message about `ConcurrentModificationException` is caused by an internal KNIME error that occurs upon simultaneous access to a single file by several computational nodes.
-  * Workaround: If it happened, press `Execute selected and executable nodes` on the KNIME main toolbar, and execution will continue from the point where error occurred.
+  * Workaround: if it happened, press `Execute selected and executable nodes` on the KNIME main toolbar, and execution will continue from the point where error occurred.
+* `Execute failed: java.lang.NullPointerException` seems like an internal KNIME error.
+  * Workaround: Reset a node that produced the error (with right-click menu or `F8` key) and execute it again.
+* `Execute failed: Not all chunks finished - check individual chunk branches for details` also caused by malfunctioning during  multithreaded execution of some nodes.
+  * Workaround: Re-execute a node that produced the error.

 ## License

 The content of this project is licensed under the Apache 2.0 licence, see LICENSE.md.